 The Secrets of Psychology in Photography

-As a continuation of our marketing psychology series, let’s take a look at how the brain interprets the images within a photograph.
+As a continuation of our marketing psychology series, let’s take a look at how the brain interprets the objects within a photograph.
 Before we continue, if you haven’t read The Psychology of Color in Video Marketing, click over and read that post first.
 It will bring you up to speed before jumping into this information.
 For those who have read about the psychology of color, let’s get started.

 As you know, color has a huge impact on how someone feels and responds.
 That goes for any marketing materials: print, video, and photographs.
 Along with color, there are also other elements that should be discussed: